Machinery Jobs – MES Northbound Publishing

 Component overview

-The extension adds one new component — the Job Order Publisher — as a separate Kubernetes Deployment.
-The stream write that feeds it is encapsulated in the existing DAOs, so no processor — northbound or southbound — needs to be aware of the publishing infrastructure.
+The extension adds one new component — the Job Order Publisher — alongside the existing command processors.
+The publisher can run as a separate Kubernetes Deployment or co-located in the same container, controlled by RuntimeConfig.is_processor_instance and RuntimeConfig.is_publisher_instance (env vars APP_IS_PROCESSOR_INSTANCE, APP_IS_PUBLISHER_INSTANCE, both default True).
+The stream write that feeds the publisher is encapsulated in the existing DAOs, so no processor — northbound or southbound — needs to be aware of the publishing infrastructure.

 flowchart TB